khalil-tobias/khalil-tobias/README.md

 ## 🌱 Currently Learning
 - Advanced Java and Spring Boot
 - System design and scalable architectures
+- NextJS ShadCN UI

 ## 💞️ Looking to Collaborate On
 - Open-source projects in web development and backend engineering